-Failing this approach, WESNET is similarly ideally placed, should funding be allocated, to undertake work to assist the sector with reviewing and monitoring security and other services so that agencies seeking to purchase services from the private security sector can have independently reviewed information, and a safe space for agencies to share and report their experiences of using private security services.
-Additionally WESNET could oversee the development of best practice guidelines for operators working with survivors as well as advice and resources to agencies about selecting suitable services.
+Failing this approach, Wesnet is similarly ideally placed, should funding be allocated, to undertake work to assist the sector with reviewing and monitoring security and other services so that agencies seeking to purchase services from the private security sector can have independently reviewed information, and a safe space for agencies to share and report their experiences of using private security services.
+Additionally Wesnet could oversee the development of best practice guidelines for operators working with survivors as well as advice and resources to agencies about selecting suitable services.
+We would recommend that this work be supported by the development of personal protection apps targeted to DFV victim-survivors.

-WESNET thanks you for the opportunity to make a pre-budget submission.
+Wesnet thanks you for the opportunity to make a pre-budget submission.
 If you would like to discuss the contents of the submission further, please contact me using the details below.